exonum/exonum-doc/src/architecture/transactions.md

 After a transaction is received by a full node, it is looked up among committed transactions, using the transaction hash as the unique identifier.
-If a transaction has been committed previosuly, it is discarded, and the following steps are skipped.
+If a transaction has been committed previously, it is discarded, and the following steps are skipped.

 The transaction implementation is then looked up